Create a Log Analytics workspace in the Azure portal

 For Resource Group, choose to use an existing resource group already setup or create a new one.

 Provide a name for the new Log Analytics workspace, such as DefaultLAWorkspace.
 This name must be unique per resource group.

 Select an available Region.
 For more information, see which regions Log Analytics is available in and search for Azure Monitor from the Search for a product field.

 Click Review + create to review the settings and then Create to create the workspace.
 This will select a default pricing tier of Pay-as-you-go which will not incur any charges until you start collecting a sufficient amount of data.
 For more information about other pricing tiers, see Log Analytics Pricing Details.

 When you create a workspace that was deleted in the last 14 days and in soft-delete state, the operation could have different outcome depending on your workspace configuration:

 - If you provide the same workspace name, resource group, subscription and region as in the deleted workspace, your workspace will be recovered including its data, configuration and connected agents.

-- If you use the same workspace name, but different resource group, subscription or region, you will get an error This workspace name is already in use.
-Please try another one.
+- Workspace name must be unique per resource group.
+If you use a workspace name that is already exists, also in soft-delete in your resource group, you will get an error The workspace name 'workspace-name' is not unique, or conflict.
 To override the soft-delete and permanently delete your workspace and create a new workspace with the same name, follow these steps to recover the workspace first and perform permanent delete: